Supercolony-net/typechain-polkadot/packages/typechain-polkadot/README.md

 ```

 ### events-types
-This file contains all event types.
+This file contains all event types, which are used in the events namespace.

 ### mixed-methods
 This namespace contains both tx and query methods.